Tent camping checklist for Florida

 Fishing Gear — A couple of medium-weight rods and a modest tackle box containing hooks, lines, sinkers and a couple of artificial lures will work in salt and freshwater, even in the surf.
 Don’t forget the license!
 You don’t need a license if you are a Florida resident under 16 or over 65.
 A saltwater ‘shoreline’ license is free for residents, but you still need one.
 You can buy the license over the phone at 888-FISH-FLORIDA and start fishing right away.

-Games and books – Board games and a deck of cards are a good idea, and there’s nothing better than a good book to read in the woods.
-Leave the electronic gadgets home.
-(Kindles being the exception.)
-You’re camping!
+Games and books – Board games and a deck of cards are a great idea, and there’s nothing better than a good book to read in the woods.
+Fill up your Kindle

 Horseshoes – A great way to keep the family entertained.